angx-protocol/angeliax/SCHEMA.md

 | Hyperswarm | Peer discovery via DHT.
 No central servers.                                              |
 | Hyperdrive | File storage attached to a node.
 Attachments fetched on demand.
 Max 10MB per attachment. |

 Recommended hardware for running a base: Raspberry Pi + UPS.
-Individual builders may run the client on any laptop.
+Individual stewards may run the client on any laptop.

 ---